English

 Students are required to finish 4 credits in English:

-Introductory level course that teaches students about the role of world analysis and structure, vocabulary, grammar, prediction, and different types of text.
+Introductory level course that teaches students about the role of word analysis and structure, vocabulary, grammar, prediction, and different types of text.

 Students will learn about literature while exploring different genres, poetry, parts of speech, rhetoric, conflict, irony, satire, the art of argument, and drawing conclusions.